chienchi/FaQCs/README.md

 * Trimming by quality 5 and filtering reads with any ambiguous base or low complexity.

-  $ perl illumina_fastq_QC.pl -p 'reads1.fastq reads2.fastq' -d out_directory
+  $ perl FaQCs.pl -p 'reads1.fastq reads2.fastq' -d out_directory

 * Quailty check only on subsamples of input, no trimming and filtering.

-  $ perl illumina_fastq_QC.pl -p 'reads1.fastq reads2.fastq' -d out_directory -qc_only
+  $ perl FaQCs.pl -p 'reads1.fastq reads2.fastq' -d out_directory -qc_only

 ---------------
 VERSION HISTORY